cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 Note:

--The more Tiberium is available on the map, the harder it gets to beat this AI.
+- The more Tiberium is available on the map, the harder it gets to beat this AI.
 You might need a faster pc because of the amount of units etc.  :-)

--AI Boost level and almost all other setttings are editable using the .ini file.
+- AI Boost level and almost all other setttings are editable using the .ini file.
 It's located in:
 C:\Program Files (x86)\Steam\steamapps\workshop\content\1213210\2221741447\AIBoost\CCDATA\AIBOOST.INI

 ---

 To do / whishes:
--AI Minelayer control
+- AI Minelayer control
--AI Chronosphere control in Skirmish
+- AI Chronosphere control in Skirmish
--AI Iron Curton control in Skirmish
+- AI Iron Curton control in Skirmish
--Change the menu for additional AI levels and game modes.
+- Change the menu for additional AI levels and game modes.
 (Source code anyone?
 Github?)

 Known issues:
--AI strenght is depending on map layout.
+- AI strenght is depending on map layout.
 Some maps it's still not good.
 Other maps its almost impossible to beat.
--Tech stealing: The human player has to re-deploy the Construction Yard to MCV and back to unlock all stolen tech.
+- Tech stealing: The human player has to re-deploy the Construction Yard to MCV and back to unlock all stolen tech.
 Also for the War Factory.
 (Or you have to build a extra one)

 Greetings, have fun and don't forget to rate my mod.